 A taxpayer is allowed cost recovery or depreciation on purchased machinery, equipment, buildings, and on purchased livestock acquired for dairy, breeding, draft, and sporting purposes unless reporting on the accrual basis and such livestock are included in inventories.
-Depreciation must be claimed by the taxpayer who owns the asset.
+Depreciation must be claimed by the taxpayer that owns the asset.
 A taxpayer cannot depreciate property that he or she is renting or leasing from others.
 The costs of most capital improvements made to leased property may be depreciated by the owner of the leasehold improvements under the same rules that apply to owners of regular depreciable property.
 A lessor cannot depreciate improvements made by the lessee.

 Depreciation or cost recovery is not optional.
 It should be claimed each year on all depreciable property including temporarily idle assets.
 An owner who neglects to take depreciation when it is due now has two opportunities to recover the lost depreciation.
-It may be recovered by filing an amended return or by following a new procedure for automatic change to a permissible accounting method for depreciable property, Rev. Proc.
-96-31.
-The new procedure was effective May 13, 1996 and is available to taxpayers whose depreciation or amortization deduction claimed is less than the allowable amount.
-Form 3115 (Application For Change in Accounting Method) must be filed with the IRS within 180 days of the end of the tax year and a copy attached to the taxpayers return for the tax year that the catch-up depreciation is claimed.
-Procedure 96-31 carries detailed, line-by-line instructions on how to complete Form 3115.
+It may be recovered by filing an amended return or by following a procedure for automatic change to a permissible accounting method for depreciable property, Rev. Proc.
+97-37.
+A correction procedure is also available to taxpayers whose depreciation or amortization deduction claimed is more than the allowable amount (Rev. Proc.
+97-27).
+Form 3115 (Application For Change in Accounting Method) must be filed with the IRS by the end of the tax year and a copy attached to the taxpayer's return for the tax year that the correction in depreciation is made.
+A fee is required when too much depreciation has been claimed.
+Procedures 99-27 & 97-37 carry detailed, line-by-line instructions on how to complete Form 3115.